supercrypta/supercrypta/README.md

 You can see you portifolio value on USD, BTC, ETH and your native currency(ex: EUR, BRL, ect)

-Also have a nice BTC calculator
+Also have a nice calculator

 To install Just download the Cryptonator.app.zip and extract and run